afbaquerom/aws-java-project/README.md

 # AWS Node.js Project

-This project is a serverless application built on AWS that utilizes various services including ECS, API Gateway, SQS, Lambda, and S3.
-The application is designed to receive a name parameter via an API Gateway, send it to an SQS queue, trigger a Lambda function that creates a file in an S3 bucket, and log the process in CloudWatch.
+This project is a serverless application built on AWS that utilizes various services including API Gateway, SQS, Lambda, and S3.
+The application is designed to receive a parameter called "nombre" through an API Gateway, send it to an SQS queue, trigger a Lambda function that creates a file with the provided name in an S3 bucket, and log the process in CloudWatch.

 ## Project Structure